-The Meshushim Pool is part of the Meshushim Stream in the Yehudiya Nature Reserve, and it is accessed from route 888.
+The Meshushim Pool is part of the Meshushim Stream in the Yehudiya Nature Reserve and is accessed from route 888.
 (The Zavitan Stream is also in the Yehudiya Nature Reserve and this part of the Reserve is accessed from route 87).
-It is a beautiful there and return family hike, but with 400 rock steps down to the stream and obviously 400 steps up.
+This is a beautiful there and back family hike along the same path.
+Be aware, though, that there are 400 rock steps down to the stream and obviously 400 steps up.
 The Meshushim Pool is called this because of the hexagon formations of the basalt rock.
-Helpful signs on the park indicate the flora, animal life and geology of the park.
+Helpful signs indicate the flora, animal life and geology of the park.

 Time: About 1 hour there and back.
 Allow extra time if you intend swimming.